Financial Calculators

 $$Annualized\ ROI = [(1 + ROI)^{1/n} - 1] × 100\%$$

-• n = Number of years investment is held.
+• n = The number of years the investment is held.

-Let’s compare two different investments to understand why annualized ROI is a better metric than the traditional rate of return formula.
-Investment A has a total ROI of 250%.
-Investment B has a total ROI of 150%.
-Most people would assume that Investment A is the better option.
-However, Investment A must be held for 7 years, and Investment B only needs to be held for 3 years.
-When factoring in investment time, Investment B has an annualized return of 50%, while Investment A only returns about 35%.
+Let’s compare two different scenarios to understand why annualized return is often a more accurate metric than the traditional rate of return formula.
+Investment A has a total ROI of 250%, and Investment B has a total ROI of 150%.
+At first glance, most people would assume Investment A is the superior choice.
+However, Investment A requires a 7-year holding period, while Investment B only requires 3 years.
+When factoring in the investment timeline, Investment B boasts a highly lucrative annualized return of 50%, whereas Investment A yields an annualized return of only about 35%.

 Key Benefits and Helpful Tips